Your Experience With Sasha Photography

-The next step with many of my couples is to schedule an engagement or pre-wedding photoshoot.
-There are two very important reasons why this is a good idea:
+There are two very important reasons why this type of session is a good idea:

 (1) It’s an opportunity for us to experience one another – for you to feel what it’s like to be in front of my camera, and for me to learn your best angles, your expressions, how you fit together as a couple (or as a family – often children and pets will join the shoot), and

 (2) many couples opt to use the photographs from the session for save-the-dates, wedding websites, and to share them on social media with friends and family, in order to build excitement for their day.
 I like to customize my engagement shoots to each couple.
 There’s a wide range of locations we can visit in and around San Francisco.
 Some couples have spots that they find special.
 Other couples like to do a session, or part of it, in their home.
 Some people have all kinds of ideas for creative outfits and costumes, and others want something simple and classic in a park or green space.
 I am happy and excited to work with you to craft a personal and meaningful session.